sabman/aicasts.com/011-mobilitydb.md

 The query performs for each pair of trips `T1` and `T2` of distinct cars a bounding box comparison with the `&&` operator using the spatio-temporal index on the `Trips` table, where the bounding box of `T2` is expanded by 10 m.
 Then, the `period` expression computes the periods during which the cars were within 10 m. from each other and the `atPeriodSet` function projects the trips to those periods.
 Notice that the expression `tdwithin(T1.Trip, T2.Trip, 10.0)` is conceptually equivalent to `dwithin(T1.Trip, T2.Trip) #<= 10.0`.
 However, in this case the spatio-temporal index cannot be used for filtering values.

+## Nearest-Neighbor Queries

+There are three common types of nearest-neighbor queries in spatial databases.

+- k-nearest-neighbor (kNN) queries find the k nearest points to a given point.
+- Reverse k-nearest-neighbor (RkNN) queries find the points that have a given point among their k nearest-neighbors.
+- Given two sets of points P and Q, aggregate nearest-neighbor (ANN) queries find the points from P that have minimum aggregated distance to all points from Q.

+The above types of queries are generalized to temporal points.
+However, the complexity of these queries depend on whether the reference object and the candidate objects are static or moving.
+In the examples that follow we only consider the nontemporal version of the nearest-neighbor queries, that is, the one in which the calculation is performed on the projection of temporal points on the spatial dimension.
+The temporal version of the nearest-neighbor queries remains to be done.

 ----

 # Summary